Stan's World: The Emergence of Robo-AdvisorsSubmitted by S. F. Ehrlich Associates, Inc. on August 23rd, 2017

 The prospect of managing more money (and collecting more fees) has led to a considerable expansion of robo services, and the big boys have entered the fray.
 Firms like Vanguard and even Schwab are now in the robo marketplace, and they are rolling out expanded services.
 But the question remains: are they merely putting lipstick on programs primarily focused on gathering assets to collect fees, or are they taking steps to supplant and replace financial advisors?
 Perhaps most importantly, whose interests do they have at heart?

 Bloomberg News recently pointed out a potentially significant conflict of interest on some robo-advisor platforms.
 Specifically, the portfolio that a robo-advisor offers its clients may be influenced by payments made to the custodian by companies trying to put their mutual funds onto the robo-advisor platform.
-(A platform is the term used to describe the collection of mutual funds offered by a custodian.)
+(A platform is a term used to describe the collection of mutual funds offered by a custodian.)

 If the collection of mutual funds is influenced by payments made to certain custodians, investors may be short-changed in terms of not being able to select from low cost, or appropriate, mutual and exchange-traded funds.
-If that sounds like a conflict of interest, let’s just say that anyone who call himself a fiduciary would never be able to pick investments for clients based upon payments received from others.
+If that sounds like a conflict of interest, let’s just say that anyone who calls himself a fiduciary would never be able to pick investments for clients based upon payments received from others.

 To be clear, adding up to 3% per year to portfolio returns doesn’t necessarily mean selecting better mutual funds.
-It pertains to the sum of activities that in totality contribute to higher returns, such as: (1) behavioral coaching (i.e. keeping you in the market when you’re ready to throw in the towel), or educating you as to why concentrating your assets into one sector could be detrimental to your long-term financial health; (2) asset placement, or assuring that your assets are properly placed in both taxable and qualified accounts to try to reduce current and future taxes; (3) periodic rebalancing to maintain the risk level appropriate for your long-term needs as well as your personality; (4) helping to determine an appropriate spending strategy through the multiple phases of retirement; and (5) suitable asset allocation (i.e. how much money you should put at risk in the stock market, bond market, etc).
+It pertains to the sum of activities that in totality contribute to higher returns, such as (1) behavioral coaching (i.e. keeping you in the market when you’re ready to throw in the towel), or educating you as to why concentrating your assets into one sector could be detrimental to your long-term financial health; (2) asset placement, or assuring that your assets are properly placed in both taxable and qualified accounts to try to reduce current and future taxes; (3) periodic rebalancing to maintain the risk level appropriate for your long-term needs as well as your personality; (4) helping to determine an appropriate spending strategy through the multiple phases of retirement; and (5) suitable asset allocation (i.e. how much money you should put at risk in the stock market, bond market, etc).

 In addition, if you hold accounts at multiple custodians, robo-advisors are unlikely to be interested in providing advice on assets that are held elsewhere.
 Even if they offer advice via an 800#, it’s highly unlikely that the on-call representative will talk about investments in an investor’s 401k plan, or help to calculate insurance needs; or speak with an accountant about tax planning; or coordinate with the family attorney on beneficiary designations; or help an investor’s child buy a first home; etc, etc.